konstantinos61-0/minimal-http-1.0-server-in-c/README.md

 The request headers of each request are logged inside the `logs/header_logs.txt` file.
 This way it can be verified that headers are stored as documented.

 ## What I learned
 Working on this project, I learned a lot about advanced programming in the Linux environment, including system calls and the standard C library.
-I also learned the fundamentals of computer networks, including the layered network model and protocols such as TCP and HTTP.
+I also learned the fundamentals of computer networks, including the layered network model and protocols such as TCP/IP and HTTP.
 ### References
 - Stevens, W.R. and Rago, S.A.
 (2013) *Advanced Programming in the UNIX Environment*.
 3rd edn.
 Addison-Wesley Professional Computing Series.
 - Kernighan, B.W. and Ritchie, D.M.
 (1988) *The C Programming Language.* 2nd edn.
 Prentice Hall Software Series.